vliu15/elmo-kmeans/README.md

-# ELMo Embeddings for Medica transcriptions
+# ELMo Embeddings for Clustering
-To convert Optum's Medica speech transcriptions to ELMo embeddings per sentence for clustering.
+To convert text datasets into clusters based on topic.
+Currently in progress for benchmarking NVIDIA Rapids cuML/pyGDF for performance.

 ## Requirements: